plausible/docs/docs/proxy/guides/netlify.md

 ## Step 1: Add URL rewrite rules

 If you don't already a `_redirects` file at the root of your repository, create one.
-You can learn more about netlify redirects and rewrites [here](https://docs.netlify.com/routing/redirects/).
+You can learn more about Netlify redirects and rewrites [here](https://docs.netlify.com/routing/redirects/).
 Here's the setup for proxying Plausible Analytics:

 ``` title="_redirects"